ninxsoft/Bombardier/README.md

 *   Adrien Le Mière ([@Moutok](https://macadmins.slack.com)) for the awesome app name.

 ## Version History
-*   3.0 (Beta)
+*   3.0
     *   Complete app rewrite - visual design overhaul and modern SwiftUI App Life-Cycle
+    *   Boot Camp Packages now display versions
     *   Added filter and sort options in addition to search
-    *   The Software Update Catalog can now be reset to the default Apple one
+    *   The Software Update Catalog can now be reset to the Apple default
-    *   You can now specify a downloads directory
+    *   You can now specify a downloads directory (default: `/Users/Shared/Bombardier`)
     *   Menubar items have been cleaned up
+    *   Shiny new app icon!
 *   2.0.1
     *   Fixed a bug where a package would attempt to download when a Mac row was double clicked
 *   2.0